cadentj/cadentj/README.md

 "Network science researcher" or "quantative analyst" would be cool things to put here, but I've still got a long way to go as a freshman at **Northeastern University**.
 Areas I have the most experience in are: **web development, AI and machine learning**, and reading documentation (?).

-- 🔭 I’m currently working on leveraging Auto-GPT and to perform research tasks.
+- 🔭 I’m currently working on leveraging Auto-GPT to perform research tasks.
 - 🌱 I’m currently learning OCaml - or at least stepping back from Python into functional programming.
 - 💡 I often use: ```.py```, ```.js```, ```.c```, and ```.java```